Digital Literacy

 Despite its apocalyptic tones, Baudrillard's theory offers productive approaches for analyzing digital cultures.
 His concept of 'fatal strategies' – the conscious exaggeration of simulation – resonates in artistic practices like deepfake art or AI-generated content 14 15.

-Life in the Hall of Mirrors
+Living in the Hall of Mirrors

-Baudrillard's hyperreality theory reveals itself in the 21st century not as a dystopian prophecy but as an accurate description of our techno-cultural condition.
-The explosive spread of generative AI marks a turning point where simulations can no longer be distinguished from reality – nor do they need to be.
-In this 'era of disappearance' (Baudrillard), the question of authenticity itself becomes obsolete, as the original is replaced by its perfect copy 12 15.
+The explosive spread of generative AI marks a turning point where simulations can no longer be distinguished from reality – or need not be.
+In this 'era of disappearance' (Baudrillard), the question of authenticity itself becomes obsolete as the original is replaced by its perfect copy 12 15.
 The challenge is not to expose the simulation but to develop new forms of coexistence in a world that acknowledges its own virtuality.

 ID hyperrealitaet